-NPFT 3010 - Nonprofit Impact and Budgeting
+NPFT 3010 - Events Planning and Management for Nonprofits

 Goals: To help students develop knowledge and skills in tracking and reporting organizational impact, crafting budgets and analyzing financial statements, and developing a positive, performance driven work culture.

 Content: Nonprofit organizations use three groups of metrics to track their overall health and benefits to society.
 Healthy nonprofits are able to demonstrate clear impacts on the clients and communities they serve; they maintain solid financial health through sustainable growth, asset management, and attention to cash flow; and they develop an organizational culture with strong employee engagement and commitment.
 The common theme for the class is the holistic and interdependent nature of impact, finances and people.